-- I. Where a matter arises at a meeting which relates to an interest in Appendix A the member shall: - (a) declare what their interest is: - (b) not participate in a discussion or vote on the matter; - (c) leave the room while the matter is discussed and voted upon. - II.
-Subject to 6 I. above, where a matter arises at a meeting which relates to an interest in Appendix A which is a sensitive interest, the member shall disclose they have an interest but not the nature of it. - III.
-Where a matter arises at a meeting which relates to an interest in Appendix B, the member; - (a) shall declare the nature of their interest - (b) may speak on the matter only if members of the public are also allowed to speak at the meeting. - (c) shall not vote on the matter.
+- 11. Where a matter arises at a meeting which relates to an interest in Appendix A the member shall: - (a) declare what his/her interest is; - (b) not participate in a discussion or vote on the matter; - (c) leave the room while the matter is discussed and voted upon. - 12.
+Subject to paragraph 11, where a matter arises at a meeting which relates to an interest in Appendix A which is a sensitive interest, the member shall disclose he/she has an interest but not the nature of it. - 13.
+Where a matter arises at a meeting which relates to an interest in Appendix B, the member: